 - Studying the hydrodynamics of cross-flow current turbines to increase individual turbine and array power yields

-- Studying the hydrodynamics and control of multi-body wave energy converters
+- Studying the hydrodynamics and control of single-body wave energy converters

 - Developing low-cost drifting instrumentation packages for volumetric swarm sensing

-- Measuring the acoustic characteristics of wave energy converters
+- Measuring the acoustic characteristics of marine energy converters

 - Strom, B., Brunton, S., & Polagye, B. (2017).
 Intracycle angular velocity control of cross-flow turbines.
 Nature Energy, 2, doi: 10.1038/nenergy.2017.103.